MCP Server

 list-env-variables | List all shared environment variables. |

-create-env-variable | Create a new shared environment variable. |
+create-env-variable | Create or update a shared environment variable by name. |

 update-env-variable | Update the value of an existing variable. |

-delete-env-variable | Delete a shared environment variable. |
+delete-env-variable | Delete a shared environment variable by name or slug. |

 Services